 Residential cul-de-sac south off Theydon Avenue.

 A residential area to the west of Station Road, near the railway station.
 Lydbrook House, at 82 Station Road, was once nearby.
 That house was erected by Mr Handscomb as a garden nursery, but in later years was occupied privately, and during the 1914 War by the Revd.
-Snell, who did most of his travelling on a ladies cycle, in front of which was a basket carrying a large ear-trumpet.
-He was a keen quoits player, and ran his own bed.
-His wife came from Lydbrook, on the banks of the Wye, and in her honour he named the house after that village.
+Snell, (who did most of his travelling on a ladies cycle, in front of which was a basket carrying a large ear-trumpet...)
+His wife came from Lydbrook, on the banks of the Wye, and in her honour he named the house after her village.

 Residential cul-de-sac east off Blackthorn Grove.